-Mentors are SPS undergraduates and graduates that have successfully completed the 6 SPS modules and have been assessed to be suitable to mentor the current SPS students.
-The mentors are from the various majors offered in the Faculty of Science / College of Humanities and Sciences and they have their respective research interests and specialisations!
+Mentors are SPS undergraduates and graduates that have successfully completed the 6 SPS courses and have been assessed to be suitable to mentor the current SPS students.
+The Mentors are from the various majors offered in the Faculty of Science / College of Humanities and Sciences and they have their respective research interests and specialisations!

 The hierarchy of Mentors